Board of Directors

 Ruth Merino, Secretary

 Ruth Merino retired in 2010 from the City of San Jose's Office of the City Auditor where she was a Senior Program Performance Auditor.
 As a performance auditor she performed economy, efficiency and effectiveness audits of City departments and programs including many related to public safety.
-Currently, she is working on environmental educational issues, including volunteering to help develop communication material on global warming and the need for greenhouse gas reduction.
+Ruth's primary environmental interest is in reducing greenhouse gas emissions by using more renewable energy, electric/hybrid vehicles and electric home appliances.
 In 2012, Ruth attended training given by Al Gore at the Climate Reality Leadership Corp Training Conference on how to present an updated slideshow similar to that shown in the documentary, "An Inconvenient Truth".
 In 2013, she completed with distinction an online course, Climate Literacy: Navigating Climate Change Conversations.
+She is the Chair of San Jose Community Energy Advocates, which successfully advocated for the San Jose City Council to establish the San Jose Clean Energy program in May 2016.
 Ruth holds a B.A. from UC Berkeley and has been a member of the Sierra Club since 1992.
+Ruth drives a 2017 Volt!

 Marc serves as the External Affairs Manager at the Santa Clara Valley Open Space Authority and in that role, leads their Community Engagement Team.
 He has worked in the land conservation field for over 14 years, including three years at the Trust for Public Land and seven years at Peninsula Open Space Trust (POST).
 As Director of External Affairs at POST, Marc built a broad range of traditional and nontraditional partnerships and also played a strong leadership role in the passing of Measure AA and Measure Q. Prior to working in conservation, Marc was a design engineering manager at Intel Corporation.
 Marc loves spending time with his family outdoors – hiking, biking and cross-country skiing.
 He is also an opera fan.

-Bob Levy served as the founding president of the Santa Clara League of Conservation Voters.
+Bob Levy served as the founding president of the Santa Clara County League of Conservation Voters.

 Bob is a life-long environmentalist.
 He earned a bachelor’s degree in Environmental Studies from UCSB and a Masters in Urban Planning from SJSU.
 Bob has a long history of community engagement.
-Most recently as a candidate for San Jose City Council.
-He currently serves as the chair of San Jose's District 1 Leadership Group, co-chair of the the Steven's Creek Advisory Group,and is a member of the Water District’s Water and Resources Advisory Committee.
-Previously he served on and chaired the San Jose Planning Commission, Santa Clara County Park and Recreation Commission, and San Jose Parks Commission.
-Professionally, Bob is an IT project manager and senior business analyst working at the City of Santa Clara and Silicon Valley Power.
+He currently serves as a member of the Santa Clara County Planning Commission, Chair of the Valley Water's Water and Resources Advisory Committee, member of the City of San Jose's General Plan advisory committee, and co-chairs the Steven's Creek Advisory Group.
+Previously he served on and chaired the San Jose Planning Commission, the Santa Clara County Park and Recreation Commission, and the San Jose Parks Commission.
+Professionally, Bob is a PMP certified project manager and senior business analyst utilizing his IT and parks experience as a project manager for the Santa Clara County's Parks Department.

 As Director of Labor & Government Relations for the Santa Clara & San Benito Building & Construction Trades Council, Joseph helps lead the organization in representing 23 construction trades and over 30 thousand members.
 In his role, Joseph is instrumental in negotiating and managing all construction agreements in conjunction with government agencies, contractors, and developers increasing the organization’s market share within the South Bay.
 Joseph has helped position the Building Trades Council as a leader in improving the health, jobs safety and economic conditions of all working men and women in the construction industry.
 Additionally, Joseph spearheads local and state legislation pertinent to the construction industry and is an advocate for smart and sustainable urban development.
 Previously, Joseph worked as the Land Use Policy Analyst for a San Jose councilman where he examined and initiated policies of land use, housing, transportation, and economic development.